zzell/ke/readme.md

 ### Big O notation
 Big O notation is used in Computer Science to describe the performance or complexity of an algorithm.

+A binary search only touches a small number of elements.
+If there's a billion elements, the binary search only touches ~30 of them.
+A quicksort touches every single element, a small number of times.
+If there's a billion elements, the quick sort touches all of them, about 30 times: about 30 billion touches total.

 #### O(1)
 O(1) describes an algorithm that will always execute in the same time (or space) regardless of the size of the input data set.
 ```